+How do I find the best college fit for me?
 In a recent survey, 56 percent of students indicated that, if they could go back and start the college admissions process over, they’d choose a different college.
-Even more of them are worried about their career preparedness.
-Here’s why the career center may be as important to college students as financial aid programs.
+Even more students are worried about career preparedness.
+Here’s why college career services may be as important to students as financial aid programs.

-In a recent Strada-Gallup survey, Crisis of Confidence: Current College Students Do Not Feel Prepared for the Workforce, nearly two-thirds of students don’t think they have the skills or knowledge to be successful in the job market and workforce, and (perhaps most telling) 56 percent of student survey respondents indicated that, if they could go back and start the college admissions process over, they’d choose a different college.
+In a recent Strada-Gallup survey, Crisis of Confidence: Current College Students Do Not Feel Prepared for the Workforce, nearly two-thirds of students don’t think they have the skills or knowledge to be successful in the job market and workforce.
+Perhaps most telling, 56 percent of student survey respondents indicated that if they could go back and start the college admissions process over, they’d choose a different college.

-We here at Edmit were a bit stunned by these statistics, to be frank--but in poring through the survey, we understand students’ underlying frustrations: College faculty and staff feel that they’re preparing students well for the workforce--but employers aren’t seeing the actual skill sets needed from new graduates to get hired for full-time jobs.
+We here at Edmit were a bit stunned by these statistics, to be frank—but in poring through the survey, we understand students’ underlying frustrations: College faculty and staff feel that they’re preparing students well for the workforce—but employers aren’t seeing the actual skill sets needed from new graduates to get hired for full-time jobs.
 With the lack of career prep, many students find it difficult to get a job after graduation, while still being saddled with student loan debt.
-This disconnect between perception and reality--not to mention the significant investment involved for a four-year college degree--can lead to anxiety, frustration, and real economic challenges among graduates.
-No wonder students feel unprepared and regret their college decision.
+This disconnect between perception and reality—not to mention the significant investment involved for a four-year college degree—can lead to anxiety, frustration, and real economic challenges among graduates.
+It's no wonder that students feel unprepared and regret their college decisions.

 The good news?
 It doesn’t have to be this way.
 At Edmit, we want to help the next incoming classes of college students choose their best fit college and not regret their decision a few years from now.
-So, how do you find a good fit?
-Let’s start with some of the Strada-Gallup survey recommendations--which high school students can implement as early as the initial college search process, before any college applications have been sent in.
+So, how do you find the right-fit college?
+Let’s start with some of the Strada-Gallup survey recommendations, which high school students can implement as early as the initial college search process—before any college applications have been sent in.

 Evaluate Academic Advisors